ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### AutoIt Function Internal

 Actually the **Send** AutoIt function uses one of the WinAPI subroutines or functions.
 It will be useful to discover which one of the possible WinAPI functions have been used.
 [API Monitor v2](http://www.rohitab.com/apimonitor) is a suitable tool for monitoring API calls made by an application.
-We will rely on it for our investigation.
+We will rely on it into our investigation.

 These are steps to monitor **Send.au3** application WinAPI calls:

-1. Launch **API Monitor 32-bit** application.
+1. Launch the **API Monitor 32-bit** application.
 2. Find (Ctrl+F) and select the **Keyboard an Mouse Input** item in the **API Filter** child window.
-3. Press Ctrl+M to **Monitor New Process**.
+3. Press Ctrl+M to open the **Monitor New Process** dialog.
-4. Specify **C:\Program Files\AutoIt3\AutoIt3.exe** in the **Process** field and press **OK** button.
+4. Specify **C:\Program Files\AutoIt3\AutoIt3.exe** application in the **Process** field and press **OK** button.
 5. Specify the **Send.au3** application in the opened **Run Script** dialog.
 The application will be launched after this action.
-6. Find (Ctrl+F) the **'a'** text with single quotes in the **Summary** child window of the API Monitor application.
+6. Find (Ctrl+F) the **'a'** text (with the single quotes) in the **Summary** child window of the API Monitor application.

 You will get a result similar to this:

 ![API Monitor Application](api-monitor.png)

-**VkKeyScanW** is a function that explicitly get 'a' character as parameter.
+**VkKeyScanW** is a function that explicitly get the 'a' character as parameter.
 But it doesn't perform the keystroke emulation according to WinAPI documentation.
 Actually, **VkKeyScanW** and a next called **MapVirtualKeyW** functions are used for preparing input parameters for the [**SendInput**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) function. **SendInput** performs actual work for emulating keystroke.

-Now we can try to implement our algorithm of pressing "a" key into Notepad window through direct interaction with WinAPI functions.
+Now we can try to implement our algorithm of pressing "a" key into the Notepad window through a direct interaction with WinAPI functions.
 The most important thing now is a way to kystrokes emulation.
 Thus, usage the **WinGetHandle** and **WinActivate** AutoIt function will be kept.

 This is a **SendInput.au3** application code for implementing the algorithm through WinAPI interaction:
 ```